FelipeeDev/php-oop-non-if-else-code-styling/README.md

 ### Principle 4: Parameters should have type declarations

-All the method's parameter should have type declaration.
+All the method's parameters should have type declaration.
 And that's all for now.
 You will see later why type hints are so important.

 ## Level 0: stop using 'elseif' and 'switch' statements